-Diabrux - Device and fully automated evaluation for the quantitative diagnosis of bruxism
+Diabrux - Device and fully automated evaluation software for quantitative diagnosis of sleep bruxism

-The device is based on a hard plate, which is covered by five, specifically linked layers with different colours and defined abrasion properties.
-A fully automatic evaluation is provided for standardised, objective, quantitative analysis.
+Diabrux is worn by the patient like a night splint.
+The device is based on a hard plate, which is covered by five specifically linked layers with different colours and defined abrasion properties.
+A fully automated evaluation software is provided for standardized, objective, quantitative analysis.

 Eine Erfindung der HHU Düsseldorf.